p4lang/p4c/README.md

     further customize the build:
      - `-DCMAKE_BUILD_TYPE=RELEASE|DEBUG` -- set CMAKE_BUILD_TYPE to
       RELEASE or DEBUG to build with optimizations or with debug symbols to run in gdb.
+Default is RELEASE.
      - `-DCMAKE_INSTALL_PREFIX=<path>` -- set the directory where
        `make install` installs the compiler.
 Defaults to /usr/local.
      - `-DENABLE_BMV2=ON|OFF`.
 Enable the bmv2 backend.
 Default ON.